 Boundary groups and relationships

 For each boundary group in your hierarchy, you can assign:

-The configuration of each relationship determines when a client that fails to find an available site system server in its current boundary group can begin to search a neighbor boundary group to find an available site system.
+When a client fails to find an available site system in its current boundary group, the configuration of each relationship determines when it begins to search a neighbor boundary group.
 This search of additional groups is called fallback.

 Relationships are configured on a boundary group properties Relationships tab.
 When you configure a relationship, you define a link to a neighbor boundary group.
-For each type of site system role that is supported, you can configure independent settings for fallback to that neighbor boundary group.
+For each type of supported site system role, configure independent settings for fallback to the neighbor boundary group.
 For more information, see Configure fallback behavior.